mlochbaum/BQN/doc/based.md

 ## Versus the nested array model

 The [nested array model](https://aplwiki.com/wiki/Array_model#Nested_array_theory) of NARS, APL2, Dyalog, and GNU APL can be constructed from the based model by adding a rule: a scalar array containing an atom is equivalent to that atom.
-The equivalents of atoms in nested array theory are thus called "simple scalars", and they are considered arrays but share the same characteristics of BQN atoms.
+The equivalents of atoms in nested array theory are thus called "simple scalars", and they are considered arrays but share the characteristics of BQN atoms.
 Nested arrays don't form an inductive type, because simple scalars contain themselves.

 Nested array theory can seem simpler to use, because the programmer never has to worry about simple scalars being enclosed the wrong number of times: all these encloses have been identified with each other.
 For example, `'abcd'[2]` returns a character while BQN's `2⊏"abcd"` returns a scalar containing a character.
 However, these issues usually still appear with more complex arrays: `'ab' 1 'ef'[2]` (here spaces are used for stranding) is not a string but an enclosed string!